lzilioli/shared-grunt-config/README.md

 <a name="o--tasks"></a>
 ### o-* tasks

-There are three "optimum" tasks defined:
+There are two "optimized" tasks defined:

 - o-lint
 - o-docs
-- o-test

-These are very similar to the default task, however they are optimized to focus on one of the three things. e.g. the `o-docs` task will watch only files relevant to generating jsdoc, and will quickly generate jsdoc when files change so you can quickly refresh your browser to see how the docs have changed.
+These are very similar to the default task, however they are optimized to focus on one of the two things. e.g. the `o-docs` task will watch only files relevant to generating jsdoc, and will quickly generate jsdoc when files change so you can quickly refresh your browser to see how the docs have changed.